-Wedding dresses don’t tend to come cheap, but there is way to bring your costs down.
-Instead of buying brand new, you can take your pick from the selection of second hand wedding dresses now available.
+Wedding dresses don’t tend to come cheap, but there is a way to bring your costs down.
+Instead of buying brand new, you can take your pick from the selection of second-hand wedding dresses now available.

 There are a host of gorgeous garments to choose from online and from specialist stores on the high street.

 Whether you want a classic, embellished, lace-trimmed or vintage look, you should be able to find something that suits and that fits within your spending limit.

 Make sure you consider the season too – you might need a warmer wedding dress for Autumn and Winter!

 Another top money-saving tip is to arrange your ceremony outside of the peak wedding season.

 Most people want to tie the knot in the warm spring or summer weather.

 So, by planning yours between November and March (excluding Valentine’s Day), you can reduce your bill by between 20 and 30 per cent.

 Also, you may be able to drive costs down further by walking down the aisle on a Friday or Sunday rather than a Saturday.